rf-MLquests/facial-emotion-recognition/README.md

 # facial-emotion-recognition

-The core dataset is the Facial Expression Recognition Dataset (fer 2013).
+We use a subset of the Facial Expression Recognition Dataset (fer 2013).
+Specifically, 4 out of 7 classes are used, and the subset is put together to alleviate class imbalance.

 ## Kind of Models Included:

 - Convolutional Neural Network trained from scratch
-- Vision Transformer trained from scratch
+- Pre-trained EfficientNet model fine-tuned on the dataset

 ## TODOs:

-- Fine tune a pre-trained EfficientNet model on the dataset
-- Fine tune a pre-trained Vision Transformer model on the dataset
+- Fine-tune a pre-trained Vision Transformer model on the dataset